Hello there, I'm Kai Yin!

 2022

-Ranked 8th globally for multi-agent trajectory forecasting for autonomous vehicles.
+8th place globally on Waymo Open Dataset—multi-agent trajectory forecasting for autonomous vehicles.
 Honored to be part of the team with my senior lab mentor, which greatly enriched my research experience.

 • Autonomous Driving